Recording Yoga Classes

 Record Indoors or outside?

 No matter where you record, you'll want to be aware of background noise.
 When recording outside, you can get a great recording with inspiring background sounds like windchimes, chirping birds, rustling leaves.
 If an unexpected sound occurs - like a plane overhead or a dryer buzzer - simply wait through the sound and continue.
-No need to stop recording - although you can if it's easy - we will edit out the sound.
+No need to stop recording - we will edit out the sound.

 Alone or with Students?